matthew-scherf/Only-One/docs/executive_summary.md

 - Extends machine verification to ancient metaphysical systems
 - Shows first-person ontology can be formalized
 - Demonstrates apophatic theology has logical structure
+- **Illustrates how formalization can clarify philosophical commitments**

 ### **To Philosophy of Mind:**
 - Provides formal framework for consciousness-first metaphysics